How Car Insurance Rates Are Approved: Understanding State Regulation & Rate Filings

 Prior Approval

 The most consumer-protective system.
 Insurers must file their proposed rates and receive explicit approval from the state Department of Insurance (DOI) before implementing any changes.
 Regulators review the actuarial justification and can reject, modify, or approve the filing.
 States like California and New York operate under variations of this system.
+California in particular is known for one of the most rigorous review processes in the country — with average approval times of around 185 days in 2025 and a rolling 4-quarter median approaching 234 days — though that scrutiny comes with longer timelines.

 File-and-Use

 Insurers file their rates with the state DOI and can begin using them immediately or after a short waiting period (often 30 days) — without waiting for formal approval.
 The DOI retains the right to review the filing and can disapprove it retroactively, but the insurer carries less risk of delay.
+Texas is a well-known example of a file-and-use state.

 Use-and-File

 The most insurer-friendly system.
 Companies can implement new rates immediately and then file them with the state within a set window (typically 30 days after the effective date).
 Regulators review after the fact and may require adjustments if the rates are found to be non-compliant.
+Florida has historically operated under a use-and-file framework for personal auto.

 Flex Rating